RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 - **Multi-key commands**: Redis offers several commands that accept multiple keys as arguments.
-In a clustered database, most multi-key commands are not allowed across slots.
-The following multi-key commands **are allowed** across slots: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH.
-In addition, commands that affect all keys or keys that match a specified pattern are allowed in a clustered database, for
+In a clustered database, most multi-key commands are not allowed across tags.
+The following multi-key commands **are allowed** across tags: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH

-    example: FLUSHDB, FLUSHALL, KEYS.
+    Commands that affect all keys or keys that match a specified pattern are allowed in a clustered database, for example: FLUSHDB, FLUSHALL, KEYS

     **Note**: When using these commands in a sharded setup, the command is distributed across multiple shards and the responses from all shards are combined into a single response.

-    All other multi-key commands are **not allowed** across slots and if used across slots will return an error.
-    Examples of such commands are: BITOP, BLPOP, BRPOP, BRPOPLPUSH, MSETNX, RPOPLPUSH, SDIFF, SDIFFSTORE, SINTER, SINTERSTORE, SMOVE, SORT, SUNION, XREAD, XREADGROUP, ZINTERSTORE, ZUNIONSTORE.

 - **Geo commands**: In GEORADIUS/GEOREADIUSBYMEMBER commands, the STORE and STOREDIST option can only be used when all affected keys